Installing Squirro on Linux#

 Java#

-Squirro depends on JRE, which is provided in the Squirro Yum repository itself.
+Squirro depends on JRE, which is provided in the Squirro YUM repository itself.
 But this package has to be installed explicitly as none of the Squirro packages declare an explicit dependency on JRE.
 This is done to provide more flexibility in making Squirro work for various custom deployments where we do not control the version of Java installed on the server.
 Please execute the yum command below to install JRE:

 yum install java-1.8.0-openjdk